Fun Tings To Do and See...

 The Hotel Halbrook, home of the Clement Railroad Hotel Museum, was constructed in 1913 and is one of the few remaining examples of a railroad hotel in a small Tennessee town.
-It functioned as a working man’s hotel until 1954 and reopened to the public once again in June, 2009.
+It functioned as a working man's hotel until 1954 and reopened to the public once again in June, 2009.
 The Museum explores the history and heritage of Dickson County, the Western Highland Rim and the State of Tennessee through exhibits and collections relating to the railroad, iron ore industry, commerce, the Civil War, settlement, and the accomplishments of Tennessee Governor Frank G. Clement.
 This museum serves to educate the community and tourists with tours being offered.
 The venue is available for rental.
 Closed on Sunday, Monday and major holidays.
 There is an admission charge for the tour.
-While visiting, check out the gift shop and special exhibits.
+While visiting, check out their gift shop and special exhibits.

 (Located at Birdsong Resort & Marina)